010root/Discord-Message-Cleaner/README.md

 To find the channel ID in your web browser, follow these steps:

 Navigate to the server channel or DM you want to delete messages from.
 Look at the URL in your web browser's address bar.
-It should look something like this: https://discord.com/channels/123456789012345678/57849632587458963
+It should look something like this: https://discord.com/channels/**123456789012345678**/57849632587458963
 The channel ID is the 18-digit number between the "channels/" and the second "/" in the URL.
-In this example, the channel ID is "123456789012345678".
+In this example, the channel ID is "**123456789012345678**".
 Same case for DMs.
-The first 18-digit number after "@me/"
+The first 18-digit number after "**@me/**"

 **Message ID**
 To find the message ID in your web browser, follow these steps:

 Navigate to the channel or DM where the message you want to delete is located.
 Find the message you want to delete and click on the three dots icon in the upper right corner of the message.
-Click on "Copy Link" in the menu that appears.
+Click on "**Copy Link**" in the menu that appears.
 The message link will be copied to your clipboard.
-It should look something like this: https://discord.com/channels/123456789012345678/42589735845682456
+It should look something like this: https://discord.com/channels/123456789012345678/**42589735845682456**
 For both server channels and DMs the message ID is the last 18-digit number at the end of the URL.
-In this example, the message ID is "42589735845682456".
+In this example, the message ID is "**42589735845682456**".

 Check **"dataexample.txt"** to see an example of what your **"data.txt"** should look like.
 **The messages limit is only an option in case you only wanna delete a specific amount of messages.
 If you don't wanna have a limit don't only enter your username, toke, channel ID and message ID.
 The program will then continue to delete your messages every 10 seconds with no limit until there are no more messages to delete.**